 Homemade Pumpkin Puree

 Autumn brings a bounty of pumpkins to our markets and kitchens.
-One great way to embrace this seasonal treasure is by making some homemade pumpkin puree for your fall bakes.
+One great way to embrace this seasonal treasure is by making some homemade pumpkin puree for your autumn bakes.
 So grab the pumpkin resting on your windowsill, and let’s fill some jars with its rich flavor.

 Why make pumpkin puree at home?

-Like me, you might live in an area where canned pumpkin puree is unavailable, but you still want to bake with pumpkins.
+Like me, you might live in an area where canned pumpkin puree is unavailable, but you still want to bake something with pumpkins.
 Perhaps you have a surplus of pumpkins from your aunt’s garden that you’d like to preserve for later use.
 Also, making something from scratch at home can be enjoyable, and in this case, it’s also quite easy!

 Where to use homemade pumpkin puree?